Facilities

 Robert H. Scott Gymnasium

 • The 3 full-length basketball courts are on the Terrace level and are the largest feature on this level.
-All three courts can hold basketball, however, there are many other activities that can be housed on them.
-On court 1, closest to Program rooms A & B you can hold badminton, pickleball, volleyball, and basketball.
-Court 2, the center court, can only hold basketball.
-Court 3, closest to Program Room C (F45 Studio) and the Racquetball/Squash courts, can hold volleyball and basketball.
+All three courts can hold basketball, however, many other activities can be housed on them.
+On court 1, closest to Weight Room C you can hold badminton, pickleball, volleyball, and basketball.
+Court 2, the center court, can hold basketball.
+Court 3, closest to the F45 Studio, Cycle and the Racquetball/Squash courts, can hold volleyball and basketball.
 Come join one of the many pick-up games that take place.

 Tennis Courts